ctbo/ChromaCert/README.md

 This project is in a very early stage of development.
 Not all intended functions are implemented and there is no documentation yet.
 Most of the functionality is in context menus.
-Try right clicking on graphs, row labels, operands, parentheses ... it is hopefully self-explanatory (for someone who knows about chromatic polynomials of graphs).
+Try right clicking on graphs, row labels, operands, parentheses ... it is hopefully somewhat self-explanatory (for someone who knows about chromatic polynomials of graphs).

+Click on things labelled "DEBUG" or "Test" at your own risk.
+Who knows what they might do today, and they might do something else a few hours later ;-).
+Also, they might crash the program.

 Here's a screenshot:

 ![Screenshot](screenshot-w5.png)